Sakshi166s/Pizza-sales-dashboard/README.md

 # Objective -

    To find the total revenue.
-To analyze the customer preferences with the help of pizza category, pizza size , top selling pizza .Identify trends with respect to day,month, time .
+To analyze the customer preferences with the help of pizza category, pizza size , top selling pizza .Identify trends with respect to day, month, time .
 Average order value , Average pizza per order.

    ![image alt](https://github.com/Sakshi166s/Pizza-sales-dashboard/blob/904a99ff2e45c0449a8a846019e5bbab5e8c5ccf/Dashboard.png)